 Cross country races normally take place during the autumn and winter months over natural terrain, such as fields, woodlands, parks and country estates.
 It is both an individual and a team sport, with individual runners ranked on their finishing time, and teams by points-based systems.
 Race difficulty varies depending on the course profile, terrain and the weather.
-During a typical cross country season you can expect to experience a variety of weather, including sun, wind, rain and snow (sometimes all in the same day!) and temperatures ranging from balmy to sub-zero.
-Competitors should choose footwear according to the weather and conditions underfoot; with trail shoes preferable for dry or gravelly courses, and cross country spikes for wet and muddy conditions.
+During a typical cross country season you can expect to experience sun, wind, rain and snow (sometimes all in the same day!) and temperatures ranging from balmy to sub-zero.
+Competitors should choose footwear according to the weather and conditions underfoot; with trail shoes preferable for frozen, dry or gravelly courses, and cross country spikes for wet and muddy conditions.
 You should also bring a warm, dry set of clothes to change into after the race.
 The club will bring a tent to local cross country fixtures to provide shelter and changing facilities; just look out for the club flag in the club tent village.
 You don’t have to be of a particular standard to take part, so even if you’re new to running you can give it a go.
 There are different types of cross country competitions, including local leagues, regional and national championships, and relays.
 More information on each competition is below.

 North East Harrier League

 The League has a handicap system with slow, medium and fast packs.
 The senior men’s race is approximately 6 miles.
-The packs start at 2.5min intervals with the slow pack starting first.
+The packs start at 2 minute 30 second intervals, with the slow pack starting first.
 Slow or medium pack runners finishing in the top 10% will be promoted to the medium or fast pack respectively.
 The senior women’s race is approximately 4 miles with packs starting at 2min intervals and a top 10% finish seeing you promoted into the next highest pack.
 Junior age groups have fast and slow packs only with a top 20% finisher gaining promotion to the fast pack.
 If you are promoted to a higher pack, you stay in the higher pack for the remainder of that season and for the following season.

 Senior clubs are ranked in divisions.
 Runners score points for their club depending on where they finish in each race.
-The finish position of the club’s first 6 men (or 4 women) are added together for the team score.
+The finish position of the club’s first 6 men or 4 women are added together for the team score.
 Teams are then ranked (men and women separately) and compete to win their division or avoid demotion.
 But all runners matter – non-counting runners affect the position of counting runners from other clubs, so everyone plays their part.

-There is an additional fixture in the Harrier League schedule: The Sherman Cup and Davison Shield, a standalone competition, with no packs, which usually takes place at Temple Park in South Shields.
+There is an additional fixture in the Harrier League schedule: The Sherman Cup and Davison Shield; a standalone competition, with no packs, which usually takes place at Temple Park in South Shields.

 Please visit the Harrier League website for more information, including race times, race packs and results.